MicrosoftDocs/windows-itpro-docs/windows/deploy/provisioning-multivariant.md

 </WindowsCustomizatons>
     ```

-4. Edit the customizations.xml file and create a **Targets** section to describe the conditions that will handle your multivariant settings.
+4. Edit the customizations.xml file to create a **Targets** section to describe the conditions that will handle your multivariant settings.

     The following example shows the customizations.xml, which has been modified to include several conditions including **ProcessorName**, **ProcessorType**, **MCC**, and **MNC**.